AmirSolt/Unity-Polytube/README.md

 Make sure you comply with privacy laws in every region where your software will be released.
 If your application uses cloud storage and doesn't meet these regulations, it could be banned or restricted.

+### It's designed to record till the last momment

+Since the recorder, `polytube.exe` runs in a different process it will keep recording even if your game crashes.
+Once the game window is closed for any reason it will stop recording and close all services.
 ---